scalar-labs/scalardb/docs/scalardb-server.md

 ### Zip archives

-For zip archives, you can start Scalar DB server with the following commands:
+For zip archives, you can start Scalar DB Server with the following commands:

 ```shell
 $ unzip scalardb-server-<version>.zip